sparkylinux/sparky-apt/sparky-apt-8/README.md

 Sparky APT
 This package installs Sparky repository list and preferences file to configure APT for Sparky.
-Refresh package list after installing or removing sparky-apt package.

 Copyright (C) 2015-2023 Paweł Pijanowski